 The Tahoe region, both on the California and Nevada sides, offers boating, golf, endless hiking trails and nightlife in the summer and is a favorite of skiers and snowboarders in the winter who are attracted by spectacular views and world-class ski resorts, including Heavenly Valley, Kirkwood, Northstar and Squaw Valley (former site of the Winter Olympics).

-In Yosemite, famed for its natural beauty and the iconic Half Dome (8389 feet) and Yosemite Falls, the most sought-after accommodations are at the Awhanee Lodge Hotel, which contains 99 room and 24 individual cabins.
+In Yosemite, famed for its natural beauty and the iconic Half Dome (8389 feet) and Yosemite Falls, the most sought-after accommodations are at The Majestic Yosemite Hotel (formerly the famous Ahwahnee Lodge) which contains 99 room and 24 individual cabins.
 Sometimes inaccessible during the winter, Yosemite is one of the most spectacularly situated national parks in the country and the subject of the famous photographic work of Ansel Adams.

 VISITING SOUTHERN CALIFORNIA